vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 In ṇ 15 \( ibiḍ \) this author writes:

-When Raghuji set out on his expedition of Deogarh, he had camped at Rām
+When Raghuji set out on his expedition of Deogarh, he had camped at Rāṁṭek.

-. ṭek.
 On

 seeing that the main temples are devoid of images, he made a vow that he would restore the images in their places if he was blessed with victory.